tuto portefeuille en cuir

 16. Glue the front of the pocket to the back of the pocket

-Once the front edges of the pocket are dry, apply contact glue to 3 mm of the unlined sides of the P3 piece (on the back of the leather / flesh side) .
-And on the unsewn lengths of the P6 gussets.
+Once the edges of the pocket front are dry, apply contact cement to 3 mm of the unlined sides of piece P3 (on the flesh side of the leather).
+And on the unstitched lengths of the P6 gussets.

-Glue the front of pocket P5+P6 to P3 and tap the joint with a joining hammer.
+Glue the front of the P5+P6 pocket to P3 and tap the glued area with a cobbler's hammer.
 To properly form the gussets, fold them before gluing.
 Refer to the photos below.

 PART 4: THE INTERIOR

-On the inside line, mark the stitching points with a punching claw.
+On the inner line, mark the stitching points with a stitching chisel.

-On this same area, apply a bead of contact adhesive.
-Also apply adhesive to the scraped areas on the back of part P3.
+On this same area, apply a thin line of contact cement.
+Also apply glue to the roughened areas on the back of piece P3.

-Glue the pocket onto part P2(a) following the outer line drawn with the compass.
+Glue the pocket to piece P2(a) following the outer line traced with the compass.

 20. Sew the pocket